 Act Three: The Epiphany of Self-Awareness

 Essential to Jackie’s changing role into an identity independent from that of his parents, is the realization he makes that “we are all of us on our own in this.”
 Though this is the only time he explicitly states it, Ford uses the repeated imagery of cold to represent a state of aloneness.
-Though the cold has been present throughout the story, in the third act, as the resolution of the stories’ events takes place, the temperature is slowly dropping.
+Though the cold has been present throughout the story, the temperature begins to slowly drop in the third act as the resolution of the story’s events takes place.
 We are reminded of the impending winter, or the retreat of each character into the hibernation of his or her own world.
 In the final segment, Jackie walks alone up the cold street, past the hotel where his father has sold his catch, past a deserted train yard, the loading dock “closed and locked.”

 Mel Gallagher on February 27, 2018: